jly017tech/2025-N8n/README.md

 <h1>N8n</h1>

 <p>
-N8n is a flexible workflow automation platform that helps you connect different apps, tools, <br>and services to automate repetitive tasks and build complex data pipelines.
+n8n is an open-source workflow automation platform that allows users to connect applications, APIs, and services without requiring deep coding knowledge

+With n8n, users can design workflows using a visual drag-and-drop interface, linking different nodes to automate repetitive tasks such as email parsing, database updates, file transfers, or AI integrations.
+It supports over 500 prebuilt integrations and also allows for custom HTTP requests or JavaScript function nodes for more complex logic.
 </p>

 <br>